alperece/bodyparser-controller-router/README.md

 # bodyparser-controller-router

-Node module must be installed after downloading this application!
+Node module must be installed before to use!